anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 <a name="7.6.6"></a>
 ### 7.6.6 Zero Trust Architecture (ZTA)

 Remote attestation, section [7.6.1](#7.6.1), and Root of trust for measurements, section [7.6.5](#7.6.5), provide methods to ensure the integrity of the infrastructure.
 The Zero Trust concept moves a step forward enabling to build secure by design cloud infrastructure, from hardware to applications.
-The adoption of Zero Trust principles mitigates the threats and attacks within an entreprise, a network or an infrastructure, ensuring a fine grained segmentation between each component of the system.
+The adoption of Zero Trust principles mitigates the threats and attacks within an enterprise, a network or an infrastructure, ensuring a fine grained segmentation between each component of the system.

-Zero Trust Architecture (ZTA), described in [NIST SP 800-207 publication](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-207.pdf), assumes there is no implicit trust granted to assets or user accounts whatever their location or ownership.
+Zero Trust Architecture (ZTA), described in [NIST SP 800-207 publication](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-207.pdf) [25], assumes there is no implicit trust granted to assets or user accounts whatever their location or ownership.
 Zero trust approach focuses on protecting all types of resources: data, services, devices, infrastructure components, virtual and cloud components.
 Trust is never granted implicitly, and must be evaluated continuously.

 ZTA principles applied to Cloud infrastructure components are the following: